You gotta have fiber!

 The paper pulp (from wood chips, recycled paper, or both) is fed into the paper-making machine.
 A pump sprays a thin layer of the liquid paper pulp onto a moving wire screen.
 This screen can be up to 20 feet wide, and can travel at speeds of 60 miles per hour.
 That’s fast paper!

-As the pulp is carried along by the screen, the water in it drops away, and the cellulose fibers become matted together, forming paper.
+As the pulp is carried along by the screen, the water in it is removed, and the cellulose fibers become bonded together, forming paper.
 While the paper is still damp, it is fed through a series of heated rollers which press it and dry it.
 The paper is then spooled into huge rolls, cut into various sizes, and converted into paper products.

 From paper to more paper